peterloron/archive/README.md

-# archive
+# Archive
-Script to move old files to new location
+I had a need to selectively move old files from one volume to another while maintaining the directory structure.